solgenomics/Tea/README.md

 `cpanm Catalyst::Devel`

-Also, if you are installing it in a new machine you maybe need to install cpanminus, gcc and make, and then some Perl dependencies like Catalyst, Lucy and Mason:
+Also, if you are installing it in a new machine you ma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ybe need to install cpanminus, gcc and make, and then some Perl dependencies like Catalyst, Lucy and Mason:

     sudo aptitude install cpanminus
     sudo aptitude install make